jeffpar/pcjs.v1/_posts/2016-02-24-remembering-compaq.md

  + COMPAQ Portable II
  + [COMPAQ DeskPro 386](/devices/pc/machine/compaq/deskpro386/)
  + COMPAQ Portable III
+ + COMPAQ DeskPro 386/20
  + COMPAQ Portable 386
+ + COMPAQ DeskPro 386/25
+ + COMPAQ DeskPro 386s
- + COMPAQ 386/20e
+ + COMPAQ DeskPro 386/20e
  + COMPAQ SLT Series (SLT/286)
+ + COMPAQ DeskPro 386/33
- + COMPAQ LTE Series (LTE 286, LTE 386)
+ + COMPAQ LTE Series (LTE and LTE/286)

-It's hard to stop at this point, because PCjs supports the 80386, and COMPAQ produced other 80386-based systems, like those in the "LTE Lite" series.
+It's hard to stop at this point, because COMPAQ produced other innovative 80386-based systems, like those in the LTE and LTE Lite series.
 But I think I need to stick to my original plan and draw a line at the end of the 1980s.

 ### Regarding The COMPAQ Name